How to Remodel the Front Porch

 Most communities require you to obtain a building permit for any substantial modification to your porch.
 Your contractor can give you advice on whether your front porch remodeling idea will require a permit.

 In cities that have historic preservation and historic landmark overlays, you may need to apply for an additional preservation permit.
 These permit applications usually require a full set of plans, elevations, and photos.

 If your house is in a housing association neighborhood, the HOA board must approve your project.
 HOAs tend to carefully look at how the proposed front porch remodel fits in with other houses’ front porches.
 Also, rules regarding home alterations should be specified in your HOA documentation.
 You should have received these documents when you bought the house.

 Any front porch remodeling idea that remains basic and uses few materials can start at $10,000—$15,000.
 This type of front porch is usually not enclosed.
 For remodels of this type, the railing might be replaced and the porch is painted.
 Depending on the size of the space, new materials, and the amenities being added, costs can go as high as $50,000 and more.

 As an extension of the interior of the house, the porch is more than a path to the front door.
-Sweeten matches homeowners with contractors based on your location and project budget, and their expertise and experience with similar projects.
+When you’re ready to get started on your front porch or home remodel, work with Sweeten to renovate with the best contractors.